DOES YOUR WORK CONFRONT YOU with the suffering of poverty, ill health, violence or injustice in your community or the world?

 ARE YOU FEELING DEPLETED, losing motivation, your health or your connection to the people you work with?

-WELCOME TO THE SUSTAINED COMPASSION PROGRAMME: Learn the practice and neuroscience of overcoming ‘compassion fatigue’ and its relatives
+WELCOME TO SUSTAIN YOUR SPARK: Learn the practice and neuroscience of overcoming ‘compassion fatigue’ and its relatives

 This programme is for you if any of the following applies to you: